MaxxKra/lovelace-animated-background/README.md

 ### Step 3

 Add the custom element in the root of your `ui-lovelace.yaml` (or Lovelace raw configuration if not in yaml mode), not in a view or card.

+## :bangbang: UPDATE :bangbang:

+I have taken the liberty to expand the weather conditions to include `pouring` , `lightning-rainy` , `snowy` , and `snowy-rainy` and to adjust the backgrounds accordingly.

 Ex:
 ```yaml
 animated_background: